 - vi.
 At least one member of every household resident in the scheme is in need of care and will be contracted to receive and be in receipt of at least two hours care per week and - vii.
 It is easily accessible to shops, services, community facilities, public transport and social networks and - viii.
 Appropriate to the needs of the intended occupiers, staff and visitors and - ix.
 The design meets or exceeds the standards set by the Care Quality Commission (or successors) regarding the safety and suitability of premises and - x.
-Regarding the safety and suitability of premises and - xi.
 The proposal will lead to an improvement in the quality of care provided in particular including the provision of nursing care.

 Car ownership amongst supported housing client groups in affordable housing is lower than that for general needs housing.
 Where it can be evidenced that car parking at a level lower than the Council's adopted standards would fully meet the needs of the client group served by the development consideration will be given to a reduction in the parking requirement.
-Flood risk will be assessed in accordance with Policy 96, taking into account the particular considerations for safe access and egress for residents of specialist housing.
-[MM57]
+Flood risk will be assessed in accordance with Policy 92, taking into account the particular considerations for safe access and egress for residents of specialist housing.

-Self-build and custom housing [AM32]
+Self-build and custom housing